 In this house, old newspapers help with the heating.
 I even ask friends to collect newspapers for me.
-We have a small metal hand press in the garage, and we press newspaper that have soaked.
+We have a small metal hand press in the garage, and we press newspapers that have soaked.
 The papers will soak for at least 24 hours before being pressed into bricks.
-I know there are ways to tightly roll newspapers into a log like appearance as well, but this way has worked well for us.
+I know there are ways to tightly roll newspapers into a log-like appearance as well, but this way has worked well for us.

 The drying may take a week or more.
-Once the paper blocks are made, they are placed on a rack to dry in the air.
+Once the paper blocks are made, we place them on a rack to dry in the air.
 We use them in the fireplace and they burn nearly for 1 hour.

 Then there are those things that do not fall into any of these categories.
 We produce about one small bag of mixed waste a week.
 Overall, I think our waste management has improved a lot over the years.
 I believe we are doing a good job helping our environment, but is that really true?

-For those of you who are not using the bio waste yet, you will find great tips in the following book.
+For those of you who are not used to bio-waste yet, you will find great tips in the following book.
 Composting has already become a household word.
-The bio leftovers from the kitchen, grass clippings and autumn leaves from the garden, all of this enriches the soil.
+The bio leftovers from the kitchen, grass clippings, and autumn leaves from the garden, all this enriches the soil.
 The produce of your vegetable garden will thrive.

 I live on the Costa del Sol, in the south of Spain.
-Near the town of Fuengirola is an old urbanization (subdivision) which was build on a landfill.
+Near the town of Fuengirola is an old urbanization (subdivision) that was built on a landfill.
 This happened many years ago.
 It so happens I have a Danish friend who owns a house on this site and has lived there for over 16 years.

 She has never felt happy in this house, and her health is not good.
 The many cats and dogs that shared her life have all had cancer and other health problems.
 She told me the same happens to all the people and animals living on that street.

-Now, everyone knows that this urbanization was build on this old landfill.
-This landfill was not cleaned up or capped properly, and a significant number of houses were built on top.
+Now, everyone knows that they built this urbanization on this old landfill.
+This landfill was not cleaned up or capped properly, and they built a significant number of houses on top.
 The issue was hushed up and hidden from the public for a long time.

-As you can see in this YouTube video, too much waste is still not separated to allow recycling.
+As you can see in this YouTube video, they do not separate enough waste to allow recycling.

 We can all do better, so here come the things you should be careful with.

 There are many types of batteries, and they all contain heavy metals and toxic chemicals.
-These should not be thrown into your waste bucket.
+We should not throw these into our waste bucket.
 They cause soil contamination and water pollution.

 Lead-acid batteries, like the ones in your car or golf cart, can be recycled.
 Most often, the vendor selling you a new battery will accept the old one for recycling.
-The lead can be saved.
+They can save the lead.